nikantonelli/Groundhog/README.md

               If you try to, the program will put in a wipOverrideComment of "Archiving boards from GroundHog cycle" for you.

+-x

+Print out some debug info that helps in setting things up.

 ## Example command line
 java -jar target\Groundhog-2.0-spring-boot.jar -f "Scrum Teams.xlsx" -c -s a.txt